-We have built a comprehensive and latest benchmark for backdoor learning, including an extensible modular based codebase with implementations of 8 advanced backdoor attack and 9 advanced backdoor defense algorithms, as well as 8,000 attack-defense pairs of evaluations and thorough analysis.
-We hope that this new benchmark could contribute to the backdoor community at several aspects: providing a more clear picture of the current progress of backdoor learning; facilitating researchers to quickly compare with existing methods when developing new methods; inspiring new research problems from the thorough analysis of the comprehensive evaluations.
-In future, we plan to conduct deeper analysis of the evaluations about more factors in backdoor learning, and explore more intrinsic properties of backdoor learning based on these analysis.
-Moreover, we plan to implement more advanced backdoor attack and defense methods, and maintain a continuously updated benchmark.
+\textbf{Conclusions} We have built a comprehensive and latest benchmark for backdoor learning, including an extensible modular-based codebase with implementations of 8 advanced backdoor attacks and 9 advanced backdoor defense algorithms, as well as 8,000 attack-defense pairs of evaluations and thorough analysis.
+We hope that this new benchmark could contribute to the backdoor community in several aspects: providing a clear picture of the current progress of backdoor learning, facilitating researchers to quickly compare with existing methods when developing new methods, and inspiring new research problems from the thorough analysis of the comprehensive evaluations.

-\textbf{Supplementary material} Due to the space limit, several additional details and analysis will be presented in the supplementary material, including: detailed descriptions of implemented backdoor attack and defense methods, as well as their implementation details and complexity analysis, all other evaluations not presented in the main manuscripts, analysis of the effect of the dataset, Grad-CAM and Shapley value visualizations of individual samples, and the future plan of updating BackdoorBench.
+\textbf{Limitations} Until now, BackdoorBench has mainly provided algorithms and evaluations in the computer vision domain and supervised learning.
+In the future, we plan to expand BackdoorBench to more domains and learning paradigms, \eg, natural language processing (NLP), Speech, and reinforcement learning.

+\textbf{Societal impacts} Our benchmark could facilitate the development of new backdoor learning algorithms.
+Meanwhile, like most other technologies, the implementations of backdoor learning algorithms may be used by users for good or malicious purposes.
+The feasible approach to alleviate or avoid adverse impacts could be exploring the intrinsic property of the technology, regulations, and laws.